alisonoentoro/Multi-clip-camera-recorder/README.md

 Phase 5: Add Countdown Timer and MP4 video quality

-Phase 6: MPEG4 capability for Quicktime video playback
+Phase 6: MPEG4 capability for Quicktime video playback (only works for single clip and must use a MP4 convertor for multi-clip video)

+Phase 7: Clip Management to include ability to delete video and video playback on individual clips